Table of Contents

 - Simulink coder

-Creation of the Simulink model
+Simulink model configuration

 Generation and real-time execution of the controller code